-The final numerical in an ISO certification refers to the version of the standard that's being met and is represented by the calendar year those standards were launched.
+The final number in an ISO certification refers to the version of the standard that's being met and is represented by the calendar year those standards were launched.
 2008 is the fourth edition of ISO 9001.
 The newest version, ISO 9001:2015, was launched in September 2015, and Mead Metals is currently updating its processes to meet the specifications of this newest version.

 What Does ISO 9001 Certification Mean?

-In order to sell to certain industries, being ISO 9001 certified is required - the automotive industry is a popular example.
-We went to ISO in 1998, and it's helped our organization in numerous ways.
+In order to sell to certain industries, being ISO 9001 certified is required — the automotive industry is a popular example.
+We were certified to ISO in 1998, and it's helped our organization in numerous ways.

 ISO standards have given us a layout of what needs to be done on every order.
-We know the standards that need to be met, and we have to the tools in place to ensure quality, consistency, and safety.
+We know the standards that need to be met, and we have the tools in place to ensure quality, consistency, and safety.
 What we do, how we check for quality, and what's required of us is all laid out by ISO.

 ISO certification standards also help keep our products and services relevant.
 When the standards change, we change along with them.
 When we work with new customers, we send them our certification details so they know they can expect ISO standards be met.

 How Do I Find Out About New ISO Standards?